Tonight, Take Two episode 8 carried with it the title of “All About Ava,” and it may just be the best episode of the entire season.

 Learning more about Sam’s past and her getting her start as a performer made for a great foundation for this episode.
 Also, to go along with that it was really fun seeing so many characters have huge connections to All About Ava from their past.
 While we know that Take Two is a mystery show mostly about figuring out whodunnit, tonight was a reminder of the impact TV can have on both actors and viewers alike.
 It’s not always positive, but in its best form this medium can create good memories and establish a great sense of community — even when it’s with fictional characters.

 Remember now that you can like CarterMatt on Facebook in the event you do want some other news and information now when it comes to the ABC series.
 (Photo: ABC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!